AdonaiDiazEsparza/ECU_Simulating_Scanning/README.md

-# SIMULATING AND DIAGNOSTIC AN ECU COMPUTER WITH OBDII CODES
+# SIMULATING AND SCANNING AN ECU COMPUTER WITH OBDII CODES
 The purpose of this project is to watch how the PID codes work with an visual interface where you can change the values of the speed, rpm, temperature, and other sensor values that an ECU has.
 The ECU is simulated with an arduino nano.
 It supports Arduino UNO.

  <p align="center">